JohnPlamoottil/arangetram2025/README.md

 - [x] jinoo thank you speech video
 - [x] reflection video
 - [x] focus on uploading a photo to mongo DB
-- [ ] how to fetch that img from mongo DB andd displaying in the frontend
+- [x] how to fetch that img from mongo DB andd displaying in the frontend
-- [ ] making the uploads specif to the accordian
+- [ ] making the uploads specific to the accordian
-- [ ] set up scheme in Atlas for the various categories (https://www.w3schools.com/howtohowto_js_accordion.asp)
+- [x] set up schema in Mongoose for the various categories
+- [ ] need to test in postman
+(https://www.w3schools.com/howtohowto_js_accordion.asp)
 FAQ documentation for accordion dropdown